 IV Sedation– Intravenous (IV) sedation offers sedatives that are delivered via an injection to the blood vessels of the hand or arm.

 Traditional Modalities of Inhalation– Nitrous oxide or “laughing gas.”

-Although sedation may increase your threshold for pain, many dental treatments still require the use of a local anesthetic to be injected in the mouth to block pain impulses from the effected teeth and gums.
+Although sedation may increase your threshold for pain, many dental treatments still require the use of a local anesthetic to be injected into the mouth to block pain impulses from the affected teeth and gums.

-While most states require training and/or a permit for sedation dentists, only a few -- for example Missouri and West Virginia -- demand that the dental team also possess this expertise.
+While most states require training and/or a permit for sedation dentists, only a few — for example Missouri and West Virginia — demand that the dental team also possess this expertise.